steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 ![](./imgs/lec1/4.png)

 How about the second one?
 The second one is not going to through the origin.
-It's always important **Do we go through the origin or not.
+It's always important **Do we go through the origin or not**.

 ![](./imgs/lec1/5.png)